-Segmenting your market involves identifying all possible consumers for your services and then developing “subset services” based on their unique buying behaviors, values, and demographics.
+Segmenting your market involves identifying all possible consumers for your services and then developing “subset services” based on their unique buying behaviours, values, and demographics.
 Business owners are always on the quest for more business – more profitable business.

 If you have been in business for a number of years, it may be time to revisit your market segmentation.
 Small business owners often spend more time working in the business than working on the business, so once they have a segmentation that works for them, they stick with it forever.
 Markets, however, change and a different perspective on your prospect base will open your eyes to an entirely new roadmap to profit.